Your Lawn is Our Business

 Immediately following core aeration is a great time to overseed the lawn to help fill in thin or bare spots.

-Since grass seed needs soil contact in order to germinate, just throwing seed on top of your lawn will not result in much, if any, new growth.
-Once the lawn has been aerated, the soil is loosened and the seed can work down into the holes that were just created.
+Since grass seeds need soil contact to germinate, just throwing seeds on top of your lawn will not result in much, if any, new growth.
+Once the lawn has been aerated, the soil is loosened, and the seed can work down into the holes created.